Shaka-Agina/slab-local/README.md

 ## 🚀 One-Command Installation (Recommended)

-Get up and running in minutes with our automated installer that does everything for you:
+Get up and running in minutes with our **fully automated installer** that does everything for you:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/Shaka-Agina/slab-local/main/deploy-docker.sh | bash